Firebase Extensions help you reduce time spent on development, maintenance, and growth of your app.

 functions directory — Contains the files for the source code for the extension

-README file — Lists the metadata for the extension (but in more human-readable format) as well as the content from the PREINSTALL file
+README file — Lists the extension's metadata (but in more human-readable format) as well as the content from the PREINSTALL file

 PREINSTALL file — Describes how the extension works, any necessary pre-installation tasks, configuration requirements, and details about the extension